kumarAnand05/LinkedIn-Job-Scraper-with-Automated-Email-Funcionality/README.md

 + Do not click on any element of the webpage as it can lead to termination of the code.
 + Do not use console during the process.
 + Do not turn off internet or close the automated browser session.
++ To prevent any unexpected action against your LinkedIn account, please do not have your browser logged in to LinkedIn which you are going to automate.
+Care to logout before running the scraper.